By: AY1920S1-CS2103-T16-1 Since: Oct 2019 Licence: MIT

 EventCommand and ReminderCommand class

-.
+To add events or reminders, the calendar system implemented EventCommand and ReminderCommand.
 Before adding an event, the calendar system will check whether any duplicate event exists and any events overlap

-with the new event by comparing the DateTime
+with the new event by comparing the DateTime attributes.

-involves checking whether any duplicate reminder exists also.
+The execution of the ReminderCommand involves checking whether any duplicate reminder exists also.
 Due to probable recurrence of reminders, it also

-.
+checks if any reminder can fully cover the new reminder by comparing DateTime and Repetition.
 In this case, the new reminder will not be added.
 Besides, if the new reminder can cover other reminders, new reminder

 will replace them.
 For those overlap but cannot be resolved, the system will not add the new reminder either.